twilliams9397/eng89_terraform/README.md

 - `terraform destroy` deletes whatever the main.tf file was running

 ## Steps for network configuration (only public subnet for now)
-- create route table
-- public subnet
-- NACL
-- security group (port 3000 for app, and 80 for HTTP)
 - Create a VPC, for me IP is 10.205.0.0/16
 - Create an Internet Gateway and attach it to the created VPC
 - Create the public subnet, with IP 10.205.1.0/24
 - Create a Public Route Table with route 0.0.0.0/0 for all traffic allowed
-- Create a Network Access Control List for the public subnet
+- Create a Network Access Control List for the public subnet with following rules:

 **Inbound**
 | Rule Type | Port | Access |